nus-cs2113-AY2122S1/tp/docs/team/leeyikai.md

 ### Contributions to the UG
 I have contributed to these sections in the UG

-1. `view` section, where I have contributed most of the initial content, before my team mates helped to refine it to make it clearer for the users.
+1. `view` section, where I have contributed most of the initial content, before my teammates helped to refine it to make it clearer for the users.
 2. `optimize` section, where I help write the explanations so that the user can have a clearer understanding of what the function does.